TChukwuleta/zapier/README.md

 ![Sample Workflow in Zapier](./doc/zap-sample1.png)

 ## Who is it for?
 Zapier is an easy way for non-technical people to automate their workflow.
-It is also highly flexible and allows you to experiment.

-If you are expecting heavy loads however, hiring a developer and building your own custom integration may be cheaper in the long run.
+It's also highly flexible, allowing you to experiment with various integrations.
+However, if you anticipate heavy loads, hiring a developer for a custom integration might be more cost-effective in the long run.

-## Some Examples
+## Some Use Cases
-- When an invoice is paid in BTCPay Server, automatically send a "Thank You" email.
+- **Thank You Emails:** Automatically send a "Thank You" email when an invoice is paid in BTCPay Server
-- When an invoice is settled, create a payment in your accounting software.
+- **Integrate with Accounting Software:** Create a payment record in your accounting software when an invoice is settled.
-- When an invoice is paid in BTCPay Server, wait 7 days and then automatically send an email to ask your customer to write a review for your store.
+- **Request Customer Reviews:** After an invoice is paid, a business owner can decide to wait a period of time (say 1-7 days) asking customers for reviews of the products purchased or store experience.
+This can be achieved with automated emails using BTCPay Server integration with Zapier.
-- At the end of the day, automatically move 75% of your funds from a hot wallet to you cold wallet.
+- **Manage Funds:** At the end of the day, automatically move 75% of your funds from a hot wallet to you cold wallet.
-- When an invoice expires, notify your sales team by sending a message in Slack.
+- **Notify Sales Teams:** When an invoice expires, notify your sales via Slack.
-- Automatically add customer email addresses to your Mailchimp account or other newsletter system.
+- **Build Your Email list:** Automatically add customer email addresses to your Mailchimp account or other newsletter system.
-- Automatically create a new payment request when a row is inserted in a Google Spreadsheet + send the payment link to your customer via email.
+- **Generate Payment Requests:** Create a new payment request when a row is added in a Google Spreadsheet and send the payment link to your customer via email.

 ## Getting Started
 Head over to the [integrations documentation](https://zapier.com/apps/btcpay-server/integrations) to get started.
 You will see some examples here + a list of all triggers and actions we support.